rmerkel/pdp8sim/README.md

 ## Examples

-See ./samples. <file>.pa are assembly source, <file>.lst are assembly listing,
+See ./samples. \*.pa are assembly source, \*.lst are assembly listing,
-<file>.err are error files and <file>.bin are output files in BIN tape format.
+\*.err are error files and \*.bin are output files in BIN tape format.

 ## Current Status